European Master in Health Economics and Management

 Which track suits you?

-In the first semester, we set the base.
-Topics like economics, management, statistics and econometrics are covered.
-Just like an introduction to ethics, political science and law.
+In the first semester, we lay the foundation by covering topics such as economics, management, statistics, and econometrics, along with introductions to ethics, political science, and law.

-From the second semester on, you decide on your field of expertise.
-We offer you four different tracks.
-Depending on your desired track, you choose the cities where you will study.
+From the second semester onward, you can choose your field of expertise from four different tracks.
+Your selected track will determine the cities where you will study.

 2ND SEMESTER